Fiscolee/Fiscolee/README.md

 I have in-depth experience in data visualization, dashboard design and development using Tableau and Power BI.

-💞️ Dediacated to full lifecycle of data projects, including data cleaning, exploratory data analysis, data processing and data visualization
+💞️ Dedicated to full lifecycle of data projects, including data cleaning, exploratory data analysis, data processing and data visualization

 🔭 Im currently taking a data science course at the University of Toronto to hone my data skills